skidripping/python/README.md

 ```

 ### For loop in range()
 To loop through a set of code a specified number of times, we can use the range() function, The range() function returns a sequence of numbers, starting from 0 by default, and increments by 1, and ends at a specified integer.

-What this code basically does is count to 6, counting from 0.
-This can be used to run code multiple times, or do whatever a specified amount of times.
+Example below:
 ```python
 for count in range(6):
     print(count)